Last Updated on June 20, 2022 by Letícia Melo

 Cons

-Albufeira is a lovely city that is worth paying a visit and also immigrating to.
+Albufeira is a lovely city that is worth paying a visit to and also immigrating to.
 There are plenty of attraction sites that fit people of every age group.
+The weather and the excellent standard of living make it an expat favorite – the 37% foreign population proves just that!

-So are you considering visiting or moving to Portugal, be sure to join our Facebook Group and interact with other people who have been through the process before.
+While you’re busy planning, join our Facebook Group – All About Portugal For Expats and interact with other people who have been through the process before.
+Good luck!